What Is a P800 Tax Refund?

 What Steps Should You Take If You Need a Tax Refund of P800?

-- Claim through Gov.uk Portal – Log in on Gov.uk/p800Refund and enter your details.
+• Claim through the Gov.uk Portal – Log in to Gov.uk/p800Refund and enter your details.
 Provide bank details – This allows HMRC to process the P800 refund gov.uk directly into your account.

 When Will You Receive Your P800 Tax Repayment?